A Bernstein polynomial approach for the estimation of cumulative distribution functions in the presence of missing data: Summary and outlook

 Our analysis has limitations that suggest future research directions.
-The variance comparison in Proposition~\ref{prop:var.hat.F.n.m} was derived for discrete $\bb{X}$.
-Extending it to continuous or high-dimensional covariates will need new expansions for flexible $\widehat{\pi}$ and stronger assumptions that keep propensities away from~$0$.
+The proofs of the variance comparison in Proposition~\ref{prop:var.hat.F.n.m} were written for discrete $\bb{X}$, mainly to avoid treating the discrete and continuous covariate cases in parallel.
+For continuous covariates, one would instead use a flexible estimator such as the Nadaraya--Watson estimator \citep[see, e.g.,][Eq.~(4)]{MR2569798}; the same asymptotic conclusions hold, but writing out the details requires additional work.
+Genuinely high-dimensional covariates remain more challenging because stronger assumptions are needed to keep propensities away from~$0$.
 Since IPW can be unstable when some propensities are very small, simple fixes such as trimming extreme weights, using stabilized weights, or overlap weighting can be applied before smoothing, with only minor changes to the proofs.
-We studied a univariate response; carrying the same shape-preserving ideas to several dimensions, for example via rearrangements or copulas, is promising but technically harder.
+We studied a univariate response; carrying the same shape-preserving ideas to several dimensions is promising but technically harder; see, e.g., \citet{MR1293514,MR2270097,MR3474765,MR4287788,doi:10.1515/stat-2022-0111}.
 For inference, we proved pointwise limits.
 Uniform confidence bands for $F$ and for the induced quantiles will likely require multiplier or bootstrap methods tailored to the smoothed IPW empirical CDF process.
 It is also natural to pair Bernstein smoothing with CDF estimators that combine outcome modeling and weighting for missingness, and to accommodate survey features such as design weights, calibration, and clustering.

 Overall, coupling IPW with Bernstein smoothing yields estimators that are principled, fast, and easy to implement.
-They respect the parameter geometry, adapt to boundaries automatically, and dominate unsmoothed IPW empirical CDFs for finite $n$.
+They respect the support geometry, adapt to boundaries automatically, and dominate unsmoothed IPW empirical CDFs for small to moderate $n$.